Growth rates of Coxeter groups and Perron numbers: Geometric applications

 Having described the cases above, the theorem follows from Theorems \ref{thm:Coxeter1} -- \ref{thm:Coxeter2}. \end{proof}

 Another series of examples where Theorems \ref{thm:Coxeter1} -- \ref{thm:Coxeter2} apply arises in $\mathbb{H}^3$: these are the right-angled L\"obell polyhedra originally described in \cite{Loebell} and their analogues with the same combinatorics but various Coxeter angles \cite{BMV, V}.
 The latter polyhedra can be obtained from the L\"obell ones by using ``edge contraction'', c.f. \cite[Propositions 1 -- 2]{K}.
+A few examples also come from hyperbolic Coxeter groups associated with quadratic integers \cite{JohnsonWeiss}.

 The word growth rates of their associated reflection groups are Perron numbers by \cite{Yu1, Yu2}, and their geodesic growth rates are Perron numbers by Theorem~\ref{thm:Coxeter1}.
 Indeed, any Coxeter polyhedron $P$ polyhedron combinatorially isomorphic to a L\"obell polyhedron $L_n$ has the following property: each of its faces has at most $n$ neighbours, while $L_n$ has $2n+2$ faces in total.
 This implies that there are enough common perpendiculars in between its faces to keep the subgraph of dashed edges in the Coxeter diagram of $P$ connected.
 Also, Theorem~\ref{thm:Coxeter2} implies that the geodesic growth rates always strictly dominate the respective word growth rates.